Sales Enablement Organizational Structures, Roles & Job Descriptions

-- “Where should sales enablement live inside an organizational structure and why?”
+• Where should sales enablement live inside an organizational structure and why?

-- “What are the optimal sales enablement to sales team ratios?”
+• What are the optimal sales enablement ratios?

-- “How should we structure our sales enablement teams?”
+• How should we structure our sales enablement teams?

-The factors that make it impossible to answer these questions with certainty are the unknowns of the people, politics, and power base in the company.
+The factors that make it hard to answer these questions with certainty are the unknowns of the people, politics, and power base in the company.
 We need to look at the skills of our leaders and employees to understand where sales enablement can be most effective.
 We need to understand how decisions are made to ensure the organizational political realities will be an enabler of the sales enablement team’s success versus a hindrance.
 And we need to understand where the power base is in the company.
 All these factors will guide us to create a better sales enablement organizational structure.
 How we staff our sales enablement team and align our people with each other will be a big contributor to their success.
 The goal of this blog post is to explore the different organizational structure scenarios and determine a way to decide what’s best for you and your company.

-Sales Enablement to Sales Team Ratios
+Sales Enablement Ratios

 The first question we’re going to tackle is how many sales enablement team members should I hire?
 The answer is dependent on your company, goals, industry, and competitive landscape.
 More complex products and more geo-distributed workforces will need a larger sales enablement team.